A HISTORY FULL OF COLOUR

 David Morris creates the Miss World Crown, still in use today.

-David Morris Jewellery features in the Bond movie The Man With The Golden Gun.
+David Morris Jewellery features in the James Bond movie The Man With The Golden Gun.

 David Morris opens the Fine Jewellery Room in Harrods, followed by The Four Seasons, Carlton Tower, Selfridges and Harvey Nichols stores.

 David Morris travels to Asia and Brunei, expanding the brand.

 David Morris creates the most expensive Jelly Bean machine in the world which is then put in the Guinness Book of World Records

 David Morris – The London Jeweller becomes a Bond Street Jeweller and opens a new flagship boutique at 180 New Bond Street, London.